qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 #### Goals

-* Get to know each other
+* Get to know each other and form into groups.
+* Select a dataset for your group to focus on over the course of the workshop.
 * Get to know tools you will need for this workshop
 * Learn basic usage of GitHub
 * Learn basic usage of JupyterLab